Skip to Content

 How to Help Prevent Yellow Jacket Problems

-• Keep outdoor trash and recycling bins sealed and clean.
+• Keeping outdoor trash and recycling bins sealed and clean

-• Pick up fallen fruit from yards and gardens.
+• Picking up fallen fruit from yards and gardens

-• Inspect eaves, soffits, and sheds in spring for early nest activity.
+• Inspecting eaves, soffits, and sheds in spring for early nest activity

-Catching yellow jacket activity early in the season makes control much easier than waiting until colonies are large and aggressive.
+Catching early-season activity usually makes control easier than waiting until late summer when colonies are larger and more defensive.

 How to Get Rid of Yellow Jacket Nests Safely

-Because yellow jackets can be aggressive and deliver multiple stings, nest removal should be approached cautiously.
+Because yellow jackets can be aggressive and sting multiple times, nest removal should be approached cautiously.

 Important Safety Tips

-• Do not hit, burn, or flood nests — this can make wasps more aggressive and doesn’t reliably eliminate the colony.
+• Do not hit, burn, or flood nests—this can increase aggression and is unreliable.

-• Avoid using loud equipment (mowers, trimmers) near known nests.
+• Avoid loud equipment (mowers, trimmers) near known nests.

-• Keep children and pets away from nest areas.
+• Keep children and pets away from suspected nest areas.

-• Do not attempt DIY removal if you are allergic to stings or unsure how large the nest is.
+• Do not attempt DIY removal if anyone may be allergic or if the nest size is unknown.

 Professional Removal